Rituals for the Worn-Out Caregiver: Nurturing Yourself with Intentional Self-Care

 4. Water Bottle

 Ritual: I fill it up every morning with the intention to hydrate my body and keep everything balanced.
-My mental health is better and I get less headaches.
+My mental health is better and I get less headaches, but this is not easy I know.
+Something I heard on a podcast episode is everytime you go to talk a drink of water… CHUG.
+This really helps get more water in.

 5. Ashwagandha / Magnesium Supplement

-Ritual: I take these at consistently at bedtime along to relax my body and mind more deeply to wake more rested.
+Ritual: I take these at bedtime to relax my body and mind more deeply to wake more rested.
+I feel they better balance my mood and how I feel when I wake up in the morning. **Ask your doctor before taking any medications or supplements.

 6. Red Light Mask